boltlabs-inc/libzkchannels/README.md

 # Build & Install

-To be able to build zkChannels for Bitcoin, you'll have to install the EMP-toolkit dependency as follows:
+To be able to build zkChannels, we require that you install the EMP-toolkit and other dependencies as follows:

 	. ./env
 	make deps
 	./test_emp.sh

+In addition, you'll need to setup & install the Redis database as follows:

+	./setup_redis.sh

 To build with ZK proofs and execute basic examples, run `make` and to build with MPC, run `make mpc`